prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 Submitting the form via the ``Delete`` button will remove the Bank Receiving Entry and it's Transactions, refunding each Account's balance.
-The User will be redirected to the :ref:`Bank Account's Register <Bank Register Page Design>`.
+The User will be redirected to the :ref:`Bank Account's Journal <Bank Journal Page Design>`.

 .. figure:: _images/wireframes/add_receiving_entry.png
     :alt: A Sample Bank Receiving Entry